radar/ryanbigg.com/_posts/2020-12-03-rails-graphql-typescript-react-apollo.markdown

 ## Sharing types between backend + frontend

+In this final section, we'll make it so that we can have our frontend read and understand the types specified by our backend.
+We will do this by using a combination of features from the `graphql` gem, as well as a series of JavaScript packages from the `@graphql-codegen` family.

 When we write GraphQL queries, we must specify the types for all the fields.
 For example, over in `app/graphql/types/book_type.rb` we specify the types like this:

 ```ruby